Building a highly converting eCommerce landing page can be complex if you don’t follow some eCommerce landing page ideas.

 Alright, we saw how to design a landing page for a product or services, what about a landing page for collecting information.

 Most businesses use landing pages to collect visitor information or emails to build their buyer persona to identify the target audience.

 These landing pages usually contain a web form of various fields where a visitor can fill out the information to subscribe or signup.

-When it comes to web forms there is no specific rule on how many fields should the form include, it is recommended to keep it short.
+When it comes to web forms there is no specific rule on how many fields should the form include, the best eCommerce landing page tips is to keep it short.
 Ask only the necessary information to build the lead.

 Mostly name and email are enough to do the job, the more you ask the less engagement you’ll get.
 So, the less you ask the higher your conversions.

 A recent study shows that displaying customer testimonials and social proof on your landing page can effectively motivate your visitor to take a specific action.

 Social proof is the volume of influence that your business has on Social media(Like, shares, subscribers, pins, etc).
 Displaying these is one of the eCommerce landing page best practices to boost your credibility.

 Another form of Social proof is customer testimonials, you can also showcase them on your landing page.